Welcome

 WHAT IS THE DIFFERENCE BETWEEN CERTIFICATION AND QUALIFICATION?

-See the video explaining, in simple terms, the process for certification or qualification of health care interpreters in Oregon
+See the video explaining, in simple terms, the process for certification or qualification of Health Care interpreters in Oregon